Nandikki/Nandikki/README.md

 - 👋 Hi, I’m Abel Rodrigues
-- 👀 I’m interested in AI, Virtual Reality and Web Development
+- 👀 I’m interested in Machine Learning and Web3
-- 🌱 I’m currently a Web Developer.
+- 🌱 I also write about climate and environment.
-- 📫 You can reach me at abelfbr@gmail.com or visit https://www.abelrodrigues.tech
+- 📫 You can reach me at abelfbr@gmail.com or visit my LinkedIn https://www.linkedin.com/in/afbrodrigues/
--